ibm-cloud-docs/data-virtualization/key_protect_2.md

 # Key Protect integration
 {: #key-protect-v2}

-The data that you store in Data Virtualization when using the Enterprise plan is encrypted by default by using randomly generated keys.
+The data that you store in {{site.data.keyword.dv_short}} when using the Enterprise plan is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services) to create, add, and manage encryption keys.
-Then, you can associate those keys with your {{site.data.keyword.databases-for}} deployment to encrypt your Data Virtualization instances.
+Then, you can associate those keys with your {{site.data.keyword.databases-for}} deployment to encrypt your {{site.data.keyword.dv_short}} instances.

 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://cloud.ibm.com/catalog/services/key-protect){: external} provisioned on your {{site.data.keyword.cloud_notm}} account.